Your AI coding agent

 $ codevira init # re-register IDEs, rebuild caches

-Moves with git Decisions, sessions, skills, reflections — already in your repo.
+Moves with git Decisions, sessions, skills — already in your repo.
 Clone and they're there.

 Moves in the archive Cross-project learning: your preferences and learned rules, merged — not overwritten — into the new machine.